 Aside from the silhouette and fabric of your shirt, you also need to determine its length.
 There are two lengths that you need to consider: the length of the main construction and its sleeves.

-Dress shirts should be longer than your casual shirt because you need to be able to tuck them in without worrying that they might be untucked every time you sit down or reach for something.
+Men's dress shirts should be longer than your casual shirt because you need to be able to tuck them in without worrying that they might become untucked every time you sit down or reach for something.
 We do recommend to keep an eye on how your shirt is tucked throughout the event to make sure you always look neat and smart.

 Its arms also need to extend to your wrist.
 It should peek out even if you put a jacket or coat on top.
 Accentuate your dress shirt with a pair of stylish cuff links.
 Cuff links are available in different materials, but we suggest getting one made of precious metals and minerals.

-As for casual shirts, since they are not required to be tucked in, but instead, they are left to be tucked out most of the time, then you’d want them to be at a regular length.
+As for men's casual shirts, since they're not required to be tucked in, but instead, are often left to be tucked out most of the time, then you’d want them to be at a regular length.

 To be honest, there’s no required length as it will depend on your personal preference.
 A good rule of thumb, though, is to make it long enough to cover your pant’s zipper.
 Having the zipper line showing means that your shirt is too short while having it over a couple of inches means it’s too long.
 Finally, it should also be enough to cover your rear.

 As for its arms, it depends on how you want to wear your casual shirt.
 If you plan to fold it into a three-fourth length, then you don’t have to worry about the length of its sleeves anymore.
-On the contrary, if you plan on leaving it as it is, then it should at least meet your wrist bone.
+On the contrary, if you plan on leaving it as it is, then the correct shirt sleeve length should at least meet your wrist bone.

 As you have read above, no shirt’s better in length.
 It only depends on what look you’re going for and whether or not you're going to leave your shirt untucked.